In 2021, tuition for full-time students at Highland Community College was $244 a year for in-state students and $244 a year for out-of-state students.

 The cost of getting around in college can really vary.
 Will you drive, fly, or take public transportation to school?.
 Is on-campus parking free, or will you need to budget for parking?
 Is the campus small enough that you can easily walk from class-to-class??
 Do you own a car, or will you need to use busses, subways, or other modes of transportation?
 All of these factors can drastically impact your estimated cost of transportation.
 At Highland Community College, freshman are allowed to park on campus.

 A school's location can also have a big effect on the amount you'll have to spend just to get around.
 Small, rural schools may be easier to get around, but the cost of getting to campus may be higher.
 On the flip side, transportation in an urban area may be costly, but cities may offer more trains, busses and low-cost flight options to actually get to school.
 The Highland Community College campus is in a rural setting in Illinois.

 When creating a budget for college, be sure to take into account personal expenses, like going out to eat or see shows, furnishing your living space, and things like haircuts, clothes and, yes, even toilet paper and shampoo .

 Now, let’s do a rundown of all of the costs associated with college, to get a better estimate of the actual cost of attending Highland Community College.

 |Total Estimated Costs|

 Tuition and fees may vary depending on program, course level, location, and more.

 Highland Community College’s tuition and fees change based on: Academic program for both full and part-time students

-The majority of Highland Community College undergrads use financial aid to to cover the cost of tuition.
 In 2021, 416 of the 1,276 undergrads enrolled received financial aid.
-Highland Community College meets 33 percent of the demonstrated financial need for undergraduates.
+Highland Community College meets 33% of the demonstrated financial need for undergraduates.

 The average financial aid package for a full-time, first-year student is around $6,092 a year.